Email FacebookTwitterMenu burgerClose thin

 Digital marketing and content creation can help you to expand your reach well beyond your local area.
 It can also be a more passive way to attract prospects, as you can create a single piece of content and spin it into multiple forms.

 For example, if you have a blog, you could repurpose part of it into an email that you send to your subscriber list or include some of the key takeaways in an Instagram reel or YouTube short.
-The kinds of content you produce should be designed to appeal to the type of clients you’re hoping to attract.
+The type of content you create should be designed to appeal to the type of clients you’re hoping to attract.
+And if you don’t have a social media presence, now may be the time to start building one.
+Four in 10 advisors say social media has led to converting a client, according to a Broadridge survey of over 400 advisors.

-So, going back to the first tip, it’s important to know who your ideal clients are when prospecting.
-Otherwise, you could be wasting time creating content that no one is going to take notice of.
+Going back to the first tip, knowing your ideal clients is key when prospecting.
+Otherwise, you could be wasting time creating content that no one is going to notice.

 Understanding the Importance of Prospecting for Financial Advisors

-Prospecting can help fuel business growth.
-While you might have a stable client list, you can never rule out the possibility that they might decide to go somewhere else for advice.
+While you might have a stable client list, you can never rule out the possibility they will decide to go somewhere else for advice.
 Regular prospecting can help you to continually acquire new clients so your business can thrive.

 Bottom Line